Cornelis de Graeff: Marriage

+The married couple inhabited a fine building with precious woodwork, not far from the city hall, at what is now Herengracht 216.

+Life and Political work

 Influence

 Both brothers Cornelis and Andries de Graeff were very critical of the Orange family’s influence.
 Together with the Republican political leader Grand Pensionary Johan de Witt, the De Graeff brothers strived for the abolition of stadtholdership.
 They desired the full sovereignty of the individual regions in a form in which the Republic of the United Seven Netherlands was not ruled by a single person.
 Instead of a sovereign (or stadtholder) the political and military power was lodged with the States General and with the regents of the cities in Holland.

 During the two decades the De Graeff family had a leading role in the Amsterdam administration, the city was at the peak of its political power.
 This period was also referred to by Republicans as the ‘Ware Vrijheid’ (True Freedom).
 It was the First Stadtholderless Period which lasted from 1650 to 1672.
 During these twenty years, the regents from Holland and in particular those of Amsterdam, controlled the republic.
 The city was flush with self-confidence and liked to compare itself to the famous Republic of Rome.
 Even without a stadtholder, things seemed to be going well for the Republic and its regents both politically and economically.

-As the first Statesman of Amsterdam and Holland

-Cornelis was a merchant and administrator of the VOC, and from 1639 a member of the vroedschap and in 1643–1662 mayor ten times (by turn as magnificus, or chairing mayor with the deciding vote) in the difficult times of the First Stadtholderless Period.
+Early years

+Cornelis de Graeff grew up in the Niezel, a small street not far from the Oude Kerk.
+He was crippled for life in the left arm by a childhood accident, as can be seen in his painting.
+In 1626 he undertook together with his younger brother Dirk de Graeff and Willem Nooms, Lord van Aarlanderveen (he was the father of a illegitimate daughter named Margaretha, whom he, together with Dirk's sister Wendela de Graeff had) an extensive Cavaliersreise, which took them to Paris, Orléans, Blois, Nantes, La Rochelle, Poitiers and in 1628 brought it back to the capital.
+There they were warmly received by the then Swedish ambassador Hugo de Groot (Latinized Hugo Grotius).
+In the same year the three young men returned to their home town via Flanders.